 UNICEF was established in the aftermath of World War II to help children in crisis.

-Seventy years later, UNICEF is much more than an emergency fund.
+More than seventy years later, UNICEF is much more than an emergency fund.
 It's a global network active in 190 countries and territories — more than any other children's aid organization.
 It's thousands of staff and volunteers who work with governments and local organizations to protect children from danger.
 It's millions of donors determined to do their part for children growing up in crisis and poverty.

 And UNICEF is children everywhere standing up for their rights, fighting for their futures and creating change in their communities.

-But what if we didn't exist?
+But what if UNICEF didn't exist?

 1. There would be regular outbreaks of deadly diseases